damonallison/javascript/README.md

 * Scoping
   * `var` scoping is not lexical. `var`, even when defined in a block, is available to the entire function.

+* No standard library.
+  * Even basic things like array equality, object value equality are not part of any standard, official library.
+Everything is community based.

 ---